 - implanted medication pump

-In unclear cases please talk to us before arranging an MRT-appointment.
+In unclear cases please talk to us before arranging an MRI-appointment.

 If you fear confined spaces (claustrophobia, agoraphobia) an intravenous mild sedative can be given directly before the examination to avoid fear and inner tension.
 However driving a motor vehicle afterwards is temporarely not possible.